SwaggyMike69/ProtonPortForwardQBT/README.md

 # Configuration for hotio qbitTorrentVPN container

 This guide provides step-by-step instructions on how to configure your hotio QBT container to forward protonvpn ports.

-This is written for unraid in mind, but the scripts will work for any environment.
+## Unraid Setup

 ### 1. Copy Scripts